The 44-year-old New Zealander went to the emergency room of her local hospital after losing movement in her left arm while watching TV.

 Those who live there have to wear gas masks for most of the day.
-So, watch out for the Izu Islands or bring a gas mask!
+So, either steer clear of the Izu Islands or bring a gas mask!

-Unofficially, African-Americans and people of Mexican origin underwent forced sterilizations to a degree greater than each group's per capita population would suggest.
+African-Americans and people of Mexican origin underwent forced sterilizations to a disproportionately greater degree than each group's per capita population would suggest.

-The reasons for why California did this were pretty ridiculous.
-Essentially, the state ethought they were too drunk, too poor or too promiscuous.
-Even more than that, you could get fixed if they thought your parents were either of those things!
+The reasons California did this were pretty ridiculous.
+Essentially, the state thought they were too drunk, too poor, or too promiscuous.
+Even more shocking, you could get fixed if they thought your parents were either of those things!